During the week from 28 September to 5 October, I took part in a houseboat holiday along the Murray River, joined by a number of relatives.

 Auntie Sue took a great many photographs, including the following lucky shot of a young kookaburra being fed.

 I took a few photographs of my own, borrowing Sue’s camera in order to do so.
 Here are a couple of my pictures.
-The motorised canoe in the second photograph belongs to Ellis, and the passengers at the time were Ellis and Rebecca.
+The motorised canoe in the second photograph belongs to our party.

 On the boat, we played table games some evenings, and Sue’s family introduced us to the board game Articulate.
 We also played card games (Oh Hell and Jo), and I introduced my own domino game Peaks and Pits to a few new people.